Nicolas45Dev/Garden-Light_ESP8266andHomebridge/README.md

 cd /var/lib/homebridge
 sudo nano config.json
 ```
-The file should look like this, unless you already add accesories.
+The file should look like this unless you already add accesories.
 ```sh
 {
     "bridge": {